All Horses Can Benefit From Massage, Learn How

 A qualified Equine Massage Therapist will carefully assess your horses' confirmation including on the lunge in walk, trot and canter to ascertain any problems causing or likely to affect its work.
 An important element of the treatment is the use of passive stretching exercises for the horse, these are usually completed at the end of the massage session once the muscles have softened, also can be used at the end of ridden/training exercise.

-Many horses find a massage helpful both before exercise and after exercise.
-Likewise massage can be enjoyed by horses who are at box-rest or not ridden regularly to help keep muscles in good health.
+- Horses who are on box-rest or not ridden regularly to help keep muscles in good health.

 Potentially, any level of horse can benefit - whether a competition, leisure or retired horse.